CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Conclusion

 \section{Conclusion}

-In this work, we proposed novel loss functions and decoding strategies that greatly improve extraction performance and enhance understanding of training data leakage risks.
-Through ablation studies, we identified optimal designs that maximize exact extraction rates, with CoSPED consistently achieving strong results across different metrics.
+In this work, we proposed novel loss functions and decoding strategies that improve extraction performance and enhance the understanding of data leakage risks.
+Through ablation studies, we identified optimal designs that maximize exact extraction rates, with CoSPED consistently achieving strong results across different metrics, proving the consistency between generated outputs and memorized training data.

 Our various analyses highlighted CoSPED's superior performance compared to Ethicist and CLM on GPT-Neo model.
 Additional experiments on Pythia further validated the universality of CoSPED and indicated that prefix length has a greater impact on extraction performance than soft prompt length.
 These findings proved the growing risks of targeted data extraction from large language models.